 - All introductions, meetings, visits and other networking opportunities with UK arts institutions as tailored by the British Council;

-- A three day pass for the Museums Association Conference in Belfast.
+- A three day pass for the Museums Association Conference in Brighton.

 - Applicants should possess a recognised university degree preferably in arts or cultural studies, arts management or similar fields;